Professional voicemail messages for German public holidays

 With smart call management, your colleague is available for incoming calls from their home.
 Install a softphone or a mobile app accessible through your business phone system and start getting any emergency calls on the most convenient device at home – be it a PC, laptop, tablet, or smartphone.
 If you want more tips on handling your calls successfully during the holiday season, read our article: How to manage your calls professionally during the holidays?

 Whether your company is in Berlin, Trier, or Munich, your final business goal is to have happy and loyal customers and partners.
 That means smooth and effective communication with them, which sometimes can be disrupted if your clients and suppliers are unpleasantly surprised when they call you and find out you are not working in the middle of the week.
 A situation many companies from Germany are familiar with.

-To avoid disappointment for your callers, we recommend that you record a voicemail message with information that will answer their question when and how they can contact you.
-It is also better to include the reason why your business is closed on that particular day.
-Keep in mind that callers from other states are not aware of the local bank holidays.
+To avoid disappointment for your callers, we recommend that you record a voicemail message with information that will answer their questions about when and how they can contact you.
+It is also better to include why your business is closed that day.
+Remember that callers from other states are unaware of the local bank holidays.

-Setting a nice, informative voicemail holiday greeting helps you create a professional image in front of your target audience.
-It shows each call matters to you, and you do want to leave a positive impression on your community even if they did not have the chance to contact you the first time because they are located in different German provinces.
+Setting a nice, informative voicemail holiday greeting helps you create a professional image for your target audience.
+It shows each call matters to you, and you want to leave a positive impression on your community even if they did not have the chance to contact you first because they are located in different German provinces.
 With a good and well-thought voicemail message, you will make them give you a second call so that you can impress them with your products and customer service.